MrBertie/jwl-linker/README.md

 To see it in action: open a page which contains bible verse references, e.g. Rom 1:20; Psalm 89:18; 1 Cor 9:26, etc... and switch to Reading view.
 You should see that all verse references are now displayed as hyperlinks, and any abbreviated book names will be written out in full.

-Click on a link to jump straight to open your installed JW Library app at that verse.
+Click on the link to open your installed JW Library app directly at that verse.

 *Note: This only affects the Reading view not the underlying markdown text!*